JaSiLez/developer-roadmap/src/data/guides/avoid-render-blocking-javascript-with-async-defer.md

 description: 'Learn how to avoid render blocking JavaScript using async and defer scripts.'
 authorId: 'kamran'
 seo:
-  title: 'Async and Defer Script Loading - roadmap.sh'
+  title: 'Async and Defer Script Loading - stemdo-roadmap.io'
   description: 'Learn how to avoid render blocking JavaScript using async and defer scripts.'
 isNew: false
 type: 'visual'